machaao/machaao-samples/index.rst

 Also, let's not forget the abilities of the Messenger Platform, which are way ahead in our opinion than currently supported by Twitter, WhatsApp.

-But that being said, the reach and the engagement has been severely impacted by the introduction of changes in Facebook Messenger Platform Policy as well as the removal of the Discover Feature.
+But that being said, the reach and the engagement of your chatbot would be severely impacted by the introduction of some core changes in Facebook Messenger Platform Policy as well as the removal of the Discover Feature.

 Even, if you were to look to WhatsApp as an alternative,